omise/omise-node/README.md

 ### Important Note:

 **Full Credit Card data should never touch or go through your servers.
-That means, Do not send the credit card data to Opn Payments from your servers directly unless you are PCI-DSS compliant.**
+That means, do not send credit card data to Opn Payments from your servers directly unless you are PCI-DSS compliant.**

 The token creation method in the library should only be used either with fake data in test mode (e.g.: quickly creating some fake data, testing our API from a terminal, etc.), or if you are PCI-DSS compliant, send card data from your server.
 You must achieve and maintain PCI compliance at all times following [Security Best Practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V3.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf)